Hydrogen peroxide–urea

 Hydrogen peroxide–urea (also called Hyperol, artizone, urea hydrogen peroxide, and UHP) is a white crystalline solid chemical compound composed of equimolar amounts of hydrogen peroxide and urea.
 It contains solid and water-free hydrogen peroxide, which offers a higher stability and better controllability than liquid hydrogen peroxide when used as an oxidizing agent.
-Often called carbamide peroxide in dentistry, it is used as a source of hydrogen peroxide when dissolved in water for bleaching, disinfection and oxidation.
+Often called carbamide peroxide in dentistry and when used in over-the-counter ear drops, it is used as a source of hydrogen peroxide when dissolved in water for bleaching, disinfection and oxidation.

 Production

 For the preparation of the complex, urea is dissolved in 30% hydrogen peroxide (molar ratio 2:3) at temperatures below 60 C. upon cooling this solution, hydrogen peroxide–urea precipitates out in the form of small platelets.

 Akin to water of crystallization, hydrogen peroxide cocrystallizes with urea with the stoichiometry of 1:1.
 The compound is simply produced (on a scale of several hundred tonnes a year) by the dissolution of urea in excess concentrated hydrogen peroxide solution, followed by crystallization.
 The laboratory synthesis is analogous.